 - Have a debate: This is probably best for older kids, but have a democratic debate in your home.
 Pick a household issue and list all the pros and cons.
-Talk about how you can disagree with someone’s decision (NO! you are NOT getting a kitten!) but that doesn’t mean that you dislike the person, just unhappy with the decision.
+Talk about how you can disagree with someone’s decision (NO! you are NOT getting a kitten!) but that doesn’t mean that you dislike the person.
+You are just unhappy with the decision.

-- Visit historic places: Ok, I’m sitting here about 30 miles away from Independence Hall…so that’s easy for me to say.
+- Visit historic places: Ok, I’m sitting here about 30 miles away from Independence Hall, so that’s easy for me to say.
 But, history is everywhere!
-There are many places, off the beaten path, in every state that are a part of our nation’s history and path to democracy.
+There are many places, off the beaten path in every state that are a part of our nation’s history and the path to democracy.
 Kids love learning, you might be surprised.
 I’ve taken my boys to some places that I thought for sure would bore them, and they had a great time and still talk about those adventures and outings.
 And, if you see a rally or public event being held, consider going.
-There was just an education rally at our State Capitol last week and in July we have a Disabilities Rights rally to go to….go and explain “the freedom to assemble.”
+There was just an education rally at our State Capitol last week and in July we have a Disabilities Rights rally to go to.
+Go and explain “the freedom to assemble.”

 - Celebrate or discuss every holiday: Take it beyond July 4 and Memorial Day.
 Veterans’ Day, Flag Day, D-Day, Pearl Harbor Day, 9/11-we have many other important days throughout the year to talk about patriotism and why that date is significant to Americans.